NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Familiar Abilities/Poison Reservoir.md

-Your homunculus familiar has a reservoir for poison, allowing it to apply an injury poison to an adjacent ally's exposed weapon with a single Interact action.
+Your familiar has a reservoir for poison, allowing it to apply an injury poison to an adjacent ally's exposed weapon with a single Interact action.
 You must supply the poison and instill it into this reservoir using two consecutive Interact actions.
-You must have a homunculus familiar to select this ability.
+You must have a homunculus familiar to select this ability

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*